-The top management of an NGO consists of three entities - the Board of Directors, the General Assembly, and the Executive Director.
+The top management of an NGO consists of two entities - the Board of Directors and the General Assembly.

 General Assembly

 It is the body where the sovereignty of the Association resides and is made up of all the partners.
 Its fundamental characteristics are: